 Tramadol dependency is an ever-growing concern among all age brackets alike.
-Drug statistics note that nearly 10 million people aged 12 and up abuse prescription drugs such as tramadol.
+Drug abuse statistics note that nearly 10 million people aged 12 and up abuse prescription drugs such as tramadol.
 Studies have further concluded that an average of 38 lives per day are claimed by opioid-based substances.
 Cases of tramadol addiction can be concealed as many may unknowingly have Tramadol-based prescriptions in their drug cabinet.
-Understanding how tramadol addiction makes itself apparent can help you prevent a loved one from deepening a dangerous habit.
+Understanding how tramadol addiction makes itself apparent can help prevent a loved one from developing a dangerous habit.

 What is Tramadol?